davidmz/just-router/README.md

 ### Catch-all handlers

 You may notice that our router throws a _RouteNotFound_ error it there is not matched route.
-This is because handlers created with route (almost) always require a complete path match.
+This is because handlers, created with _route_, (almost) always require a complete path match.
 In practice, we often need a handler for "all other" paths, for example to show the "Not found" page.